-Fentanyl Citrate Injection contains fentanyl, a substance with a high potential for abuse similar to other opioids including hydrocodone phone, methadone, morphine, oxycodone, oxymorp and tapentadol.
-Fentanyl Citrate Injection can be abused and is ect to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)]
+Fentanyl Citrate Injection contains fentanyl, a substance with a high potential for misuse and abuse, which can lead to the development of substance use disorder, including addiction (see Warnings and Precautions (5.1) Misuse is the intentional use, for therapeutic purposes, of a drug by n individual in a way other than prescribed by healthcare pro or for whom it was not prescribed.
+Abuse is the intentional, non-therapeutic use of a drug, even once.

-Prescription drug abuse is the intentional non-therapeutic use of a prescription drug, even once, for its rewarding psychological or physiological effects.
+for its desirable psychological or physiological effects

-Drug addiction is a cluster of behavioral. cognitive, and physiological phenomena that develop after repeated substance use and includes: a strong desire to take the drug, difficulties in controlling its use. persisting in its use despite harmful consequences, a higher priority given to drug use than to other activities and obligations, increased lerance, and sometimes a physical withdrawal
+Drug addiction is a cluster of behavioral, cognitive, and physiological phenomena that may include a strong desire to take the drug, difficulties in controlling drug use (e.g., continuing drug use despite harmful consequences, giving a higher priority to drug use than other activities and obligations), and possible tolerance or physical dependence